tt-isv-org/scc/article-intro/README.md

 * **capabilities - add** - requests that the `web-app-containter` container be allowed the `NET_ADMIN` and `SYS_TIME` capabilities .

-## SCC Admission Process

-As described earlier, OpenShift compares the permissions requested by the pod against what the associated SCC allows.

-But what happens when multiple SCCs are available?
-In this case, OpenShift will prioritize them.

-SCCs have a priority field that affects the ordering when a pod request is validated.
-A higher priority SCC is moved to the front of the set when sorting.
-When the complete set of available SCCs are determined they are ordered by:

-* Highest priority first, nil is considered a 0 priority
-* If priorities are equal, the SCCs will be sorted from most restrictive to least restrictive
-* If both priorities and restrictions are equal the SCCs will be sorted by name

-TODO: show deployment yaml after deployment to see which SCC was used
-TODO: add more detail.
-Are the SCCs merged?
-What if one SCC allows, but is lower priority of another SCC that fails?

 ## Putting it all together

 Using the examples from above, let's walk through the OpenShift SCC admission process to determine if our pod gets deployed or not.